Feyerabend/bb/workbook/ch06/understand/README.md

 further disconnected users from the programming processes underlying these systems.
 This divide underscored the need to understand programming as a fundamentally human-centered activity.
 The text proposed that programming involves not only interfacing with machines but also understanding ourselves through language and cognitive constructs.
+I was very much inspired by Lisp Machines, Xerox Star and the Apple Macintosh.

 Inspiration also came from the Second International Conference on Logic Programming, held in 1984 in Uppsala, where my university was based.
 The event introduced me to foundational concepts of logic programming, particularly Prolog and LISP.
-We had a LISP Machine at the university, a pinnacle of advanced computing at the time.
+We had a Lisp Machine at the university, a pinnacle of advanced computing at the time.
 However, I never interacted with the machine until half a year ago, when encountering one felt like rediscovering a lost artifact from a pivotal time in my academic journey.